pwdd/assignments_instructions/course2/04_assignment_instructions.md

   ```

   Update `config/routes.rb` to
+  - Make the `todo_lists#index` action the `root` of the application
   - Access `:todo_list` resources at URI `/todo_lists`
   - Access `:todo_item` resources at URI `/todo_lists/:todo_list_id/todo_items`
-  - Make the `todo_list#index` action the `root` of the application

-  (Hint: refer to **module 4, lesson 1, lecture:Nested Resources: Part1** for details on how this is done.
-One thing to also consider is that the order in which the routes are defined does matter.)
+  (Hint: refer to *module 4, lesson 1, lecture:Nested Resources: Part1* for details on how this is done.
+One thing to consider is that the order in which the routes are defined does matter.
+Rails tries to match routes from top to bottom; that's why it is important that the route to `root` is the first thing defined, or you will have problems when testing pagination.)

-  At this point, `TodoList` is defined as a global resource (with a root-level URI) and `TodoItem` is defined as a nested resource, always scoped below the `TodoList` it belongs to.
+  At this point, `TodoList` is defined as a global resource (with a root-level URI) and `TodoItem` is defined as a nested resource, always scoped inside the `TodoList` it belongs to.
 Our application is not written to work that way, so expect some errors as we begin the modifications.

-  If you have not yet done so, please start a new instance of the console (you will have two instances of the console open), start the server and also take a look at your defined URI routes.
+  If you have not yet done so, please start a new instance of the console (you will have two 'tabs' of the console open), start the server and also take a look at your defined URI routes.

+  ** For Windows 64 bit users**: There is an incompatibility between CoffeeScript and 64 bit Windows machines.
+So, if you start Rails server, navigate to root (`http://localhost:3000`) and see the error `TypeError: Object doesn't support this property or method`, you will need to install NodeJS.
+Please visit https://nodejs.org/en/download/ and find the installler that best fit your computer system.

   ```
   #in separate console